 Corita Kent was born Frances Elizabeth Kent.
 When she became a sister of the Order of Immaculate Heart of Mary, she took the name Sister Mary Corita.
 Kent was an influential artist and head of the art department at Immaculate Heart College in Los Angeles.
+She was dubbed the “Pop Art nun” by the press.
 In the 1960s, her work took a secular turn, mixing images from the civil rights movement with politically charged slogans.

 She became a nun at age 18 and was a part of the Immaculate Heat Community for thirty years.
 She taught children on an Inuit Reservation in British Columbia before obtaining her B.A. at the College in 1941.
 Later in 1951 she received her M.A. at the University of Southern California.
 As an art teacher at Immaculate Heart, she taught herself how to silk screen, and silk screening became her primary medium.
 Kent made print designs for posters, murals, and book covers.
 A 1951 print, “The Lord is With Thee,” won first prize in printmaking at the Los Angeles County Museum of History, Science, Art.